-https://environment.govt.nz/assets/publications/resource-management-enabling-housing-supply-andother-matters-amendment-bill-approval-for-introduction.pdf at para 9.
+https://environment.govt.nz/assets/publications/resource-management-enabling-housing-supply-and-other-matters-amendment-bill-approval-for-introduction.pdf at para 9

-- (a) Permitted activity status to construct or use a building that complies with the density standards of the plan once incorporated; - (b) Controlled activity status for subdivision of land for those residential units; - (c) Up to 3 units per site (with no density standard) - (d) Building height up to 11m, or 12 with a pitched component - (e) 4m + 60 degree recession planes (except the road boundaries, internal boundaries or common walls between sites); - (f) 1m side and rear boundaries and 1.5m road boundaries; - (g) Up to 50% building coverage; - (h) Specified outdoor living space and outlook space; - (i) 20% glazing on the streetfront; - (j) Minimum 20% landscaped area. - 108.
-Importantly, the provisions apply to qualifying areas in relevant residential zones.
-Relevant residential zones are defined as: - (a) means all residential zones; but - (b) does not include- - (i) a large lot residential zone: - (ii) an area predominantly urban in character that the 2018 census recorded as having a resident population of less than 5,000, unless a local authority intends the area to become part of an urban environment: - (iii) an offshore island: - (iv) to avoid doubt, a settlement zone - 109.
-Urban environment is defined in s77F of the RM Amendment Act, and has the same meaning as set out in the NPS-UD.
-I understand the parties to agree that the urban environment applies to Greater Christchurch, and these will apply across the district's townships within the Greater Christchurch Area.
+- (d) Building height up to 11m, or 12 with a pitched component

+- (e) 4m + 60 degree recession planes (except the road boundaries, internal boundaries or common walls between sites);

+- (f) 1m side and rear boundaries and 1.5m road boundaries;

+- (g) Up to 50% building coverage;

+- (h) Specified outdoor living space and outlook space;

+- (i) 20% glazing on the streetfront;

+- (j) Minimum 20% landscaped area.

+- 107. Importantly, the provisions apply to qualifying areas in relevant residential zones.
+Relevant residential zones are defined as:

+- (a) means all residential zones; but

+- (b) does not include-

+- (i) a large lot residential zone:

+- (ii) an area predominantly urban in character that the 2018 census recorded as having a resident population of less than 5,000, unless a local authority intends the area to become part of an urban environment:

+- (iii) an offshore island:

+- (iv) to avoid doubt, a settlement zone

+- 108. Urban environment is defined in s77F of the RM Amendment Act, and has the same meaning as set out in the NPS-UD.
+I understand the parties to agree that the urban environment applies to Greater Christchurch, and as such, Prebbleton is not excluded from the application of the MDRS, and these will apply across the district's townships within the Greater Christchurch Area, including Prebbleton.
 This has implications in terms of capacity for infrastructure, as well as yield for the range of plan changes before SDC.

-SUBSTANTIVE MATTERS OF CONCERN REGARDING PC71
+SUBSTANTIVE MATTERS OF CONCERN REGARDING PC72

-- 110. As outlined above, in my view PC71 will not give effect to CRPS Objective 6.2.1(3) or Policy 6.3.1(4). - 111.
-It follows that in my view PC71 is inconsistent with SDP Objective B4.3.3 and Policy B4.3.1, and also pSDP Policy UG-P3 and UG-P13, as in my view, the intent of these provisions is to give effect to the above provisions of the CRPS.
-I have attached these relevant provisions to my evidence in Appendix 1. - The plan change does not propose to amend the above operative objective and policy (which it could have), and therefore it is difficult to understand how the proposal for urban development meets the legal requirements for consideration of plan changes as outlined in paragraphs 29-31 of my evidence. - 113.
-With reference to Objective 6.2.1 and 6.2.2 of the CRPS and the direction to achieve a consolidated urban form, while I agree that development in this location would result in a compact urban form, it does not avoid unplanned expansion of urban areas, and should in my view be considered through a comprehensive spatial planning exercise.
-As a result, I consider PC71 does not give effect to Objective 6.2.2 and is inconsistent with SDP Policies B3.4.4 and B3.4.5. - 114.
-The CRC and CCC submissions also raise the following matters, which I address in more detail below: - (a) Infrastructure; - (b) Transport and public transport; - (c) Residential density; - (d) Loss of highly productive land; - (e) The Airport Noise Contour; and - (f) Contributing to a well-functioning urban environment.
+- 109. As outlined above, in my view PC72 will not give effect to CRPS Objective 6.2.1(3) or Policy 6.3.1(4). - 110.
+It follows that in my view PC72 is inconsistent with SDP Objective B4.3.3 and Policy B4.3.1, and also pSDP Policy UG-P3 and UG-P13, as in my view, the intent of these provisions is to give effect to the above provisions of the CRPS.
+I have attached these relevant provisions to my evidence in Appendix 1.

+- 111. The plan change does not propose to amend the above objective and policy (which it could have), and therefore it is difficult to understand how the proposal for urban development meets the legal requirements for consideration of plan changes as outlined in para 30-32 of my evidence. - With reference to Objective 6.2.1 and 6.2.2 of the CRPS and the direction to achieve a consolidated urban form, while I agree that development in this location would result in a compact urban form, it does not avoid unplanned expansion of urban areas, and should in my view be considered through a comprehensive spatial planning exercise.
+As a result, I consider PC72 does not give effect to Objective 6.2.2 and that the urban component of PC72 is inconsistent with SDP Policies B3.4.4 and B3.4.5. - 113.
+I note that the proposal is contrary to Policy 6.3.9.7 of the CRPS, which provides that "a rural residential development area shall not be regarded as in transition to full urban development".
+The plan change is therefore also contrary to SDP Objective B3.4.6 which provides that: